Near Gurley in Madison County, Alabama — The American South (East South Central)

 Categories. • Notable Buildings • Politics •

 Credits.
-This page was last revised on July 10, 2017.
+This page was last revised on May 22, 2019.
 This page originally submitted on May 4, 2010, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 1,383 times since then.
-Last updated on July 6, 2017, by Lee Hattabaugh of Capshaw, Alabama.
-Photos: 1, 2, 3, 4. submitted on May 4, 2010, by Lee Hattabaugh of Capshaw, Alabama. • Bernard Fisher was the editor who published this page.
+This page has been viewed 1,435 times since then and 53 times this year.
+Last updated on May 21, 2019, by Lee Hattabaugh of Capshaw, Alabama.
+Photos: 1. submitted on May 19, 2019, by Lee Hattabaugh of Capshaw, Alabama.
+2, 3. submitted on May 4, 2010, by Lee Hattabaugh of Capshaw, Alabama.
+4. submitted on May 19, 2019, by Lee Hattabaugh of Capshaw, Alabama.
+5, 6. submitted on May 4, 2010, by Lee Hattabaugh of Capshaw, Alabama. • Bernard Fisher was the editor who published this page.